-Multi-day hiking is gear intensive and you'll eventually have to invest.
-But, to get you started, you have some options.
-Team Up: You can buddy up with a friend who has some gear.
+The size of your backpack will depend on how many days you plan on hiking.
+Also, you need to consider if you'll be camping or will you be staying lodges/ huts.
+Pack capacity is measured in volume (liters).
+Here's some sizings to give you a place to start: Weekend Trips: 1-3 nights = 35-50 liters.
+Multi-day: 3-5 nights = 50-80 liters.
+Longer Trips: 6 nights + =70 liters+ a friend who has some gear.
 Huts & Lodges: Look for trails that huts or lodges along the way.
 This will cut out the need to have a tent and sometimes a stove (if they serve meals).
 Rent: If you are still testing the waters to see if you even like hiking, renting gear is a great option.
 Ask at your local outdoor store if they rent camping equipment.